This text is about my various twitter bots. But more importantly it is about how I work, and some realizations I have made recently.

 At some point I hope to be able to train this bot to gradually produce better, or more interesting images, but I haven't quite gotten around to doing that yet.

 Finally I will mention one more bot I have made recently.
-Since I basically consider a bot to be a process that independently does something, I see no reason why the Moment Gallery is not really just another kind of bot.
+Since I basically consider a bot to be a process that independently does something, I see no reason why the Moment Gallery (Note: The moment gallery is no longer active.) is not really just another kind of bot.
 The gallery produces a new image approximately every minute, and posts it on the site.
 This happens regardless of whether anyone is currently on the site.
 This means that when an image is replaced, it is gone "forever".

 This makes Moment Gallery a gallery you have to experience through time, not space.
 Which is something I have not really considered before.